Anthonykung/Anthonykung/README.md

 They all redirects to AnthonyKung.com eventually, so you might as well just go there...

+Go on Trove and find Anthonykung or join Monster Buster Club MBC

 ## 😄 Pronouns:

 He/Him/His

 ## ⚡ Fun fact:

+- I was borned in Taiwan but raised in 4 different countries and have never stayed for more than 6 months in my home country
 - I'm a teenager that has been making everyone to believe I'm 20+
 - I watch cartoons, my backgrounds & blankets are Ben 10
 - I'm almost NREMT licensed medic, the pandemic has gotten in the way of my rotations